Brian Cox (actor): Political and other views

 In January 2020, Cox called for a second referendum on Scottish independence, saying Labour had "failed" in Scotland and that the Scottish people were "organically" moving towards a decision to leave the UK following Brexit.
 In October 2020, he acknowledged that he was unlikely to ever return to living in Scotland, citing the weather.
 In November 2022, Cox insisted that he did not consider himself a Scottish nationalist and described himself as an Anglophile, but believed too many political decisions were being made on Scotland's behalf.
 Cox also said he favoured a move towards federalism and constitutional change in the United Kingdom over Scottish independence, commenting, "I don't want to break up the Union but I want another idea for the Union", which he described as "independent states but we come together as a united federation".

 In October 2022, Cox criticised Conservative Prime Minister Liz Truss in the wake of the September 2022 United Kingdom mini-budget.
 Cox asserted the Conservatives had "no vision" and that he did not believe Truss "is the right person for the job".
 During the 2021 Israel–Palestine crisis, Cox signed his name in support of "A Letter Against Apartheid" written by six Palestinian artists.
 After the Gaza war broke out in October 2023, Cox signed another letter (Artists4Ceasefire) calling for a ceasefire.
-He later recorded himself reading the poem "If I Must Die" by Refaat Alareer, a Palestinian writer and professor killed by an Israeli airstrike during the war.
-In 2025, Cox signed a letter prior to the 2025 Cannes Film Festival criticizing the film industry's "passivity" during the ongoing Gaza genocide.
+He later recorded himself reading the poem "If I Must Die" by Refaat Alareer, a Palestinian writer and professor killed by an Israeli airstrike.
+In 2025, Cox signed a letter prior to the 2025 Cannes Film Festival criticising the film industry's "passivity" during the ongoing Gaza genocide.
 In September 2025, he signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."

 Cox revealed in an interview to The Guardian that he supported the recreational use of cannabis: "It's absolutely great and I recommend it to everyone—get stoned!"

+Football

+Cox is the cousin of late Dundee defender Bobby Cox.
+In 2025, he narrated a promotional film calling for a new stadium for the club; regardless, Cox does not support either Dundee or their city rivals, Dundee United.
+In an interview with The Athletic, Cox mentioned that he has been a supporter of Manchester United since childhood.
+The 1958 Munich air disaster had a deep, lasting impact on him as a young boy which has led him to support the club ever since.